Bellini by Formart earrings

 Jomaz is a jewelry brand that was established in New York, NY in 1927 by brothers Joseph and Louis Mazer and continued to make pieces through much of the 20th Century, closing its doors in 1981.
 Mazer Bros. changed to Jomaz over time but it is how this costume jewelry company got started that is of interest to collectors.
 While the famous Mazer Bros. design firm made costume jewelry until 1977 without Joseph Mazer who left the company to work alone.
 The Joseph J. Mazer & Co. firm produced pieces under the Joseph Mazer or Jomaz name until 1981.

 Using various metals, faux pearls, Austrian rock crystals, rhinestones, and great designs, Mazer Bros. produced affordable copies of high-end jewelry pieces for decades.
-Figural pieces were commonplace enhanced with faux pearls, crystals, or enamel work such as tiger pins with hand painted gold plated bodies and set rhinestones, fish brooches with faux set stones, floral pendants with rhinestones and repeating patterned faux pearls for necklaces or charm bracelets, etc. The company used gold plating, sterling silver, and other design attributes to make earrings, necklaces, pins, tiara style accent pieces and other items for the discriminating client or costume jewelry collector.
+Figural pieces were commonplace and often these pieces were enhanced with faux pearls, crystals, or fine hand painted enamel work such as tiger pins with hand painted gold plated bodies and set rhinestones, fish brooches with faux set stones, floral pendants with rhinestones and repeating patterned faux pearls for necklaces or charm bracelets, etc. The company used gold plating, sterling silver, and other design attributes to make earrings, necklaces, pins, tiara style accent pieces and other items for the discriminating client or costume jewelry collector.
 The Jomaz mark is easy to spot and has been a mainstay in the arena of costume jewelry for decades.

 Do you know whose designs you are missing in your jewelry box or online shop?
 Do you recognize the chic, beautiful and valuable designer names for costume jewelry?
-Learn which costume jewelry designer pieces by Bellini, Erwin and others that are must haves in your collection or store.
+Learn which costume jewelry designer pieces by Bellini, Erwin Pearl, and others that are must-haves in your collection or online costume jewelry or vintage jewelry store.

 Bonus Costume Jewelry Designer